Allison R. Palmer: Career

 Palmer graduated from the Pennsylvania State University in 1946.
 He received his Ph.D. in geology from the Department of Geology and Geophysics at the University of Minnesota in 1950.
 Palmer spent a year with the Bureau of Economic Geology in Texas before starting his doctoral project mentored by William Charles “Charlie” Bell.
 He also met and married Pat Richardson and changed his research interests to the western USA.
 He then worked at the United States Geological Survey until 1966, where he studied the stratigraphy and paleontology of the Cambrian in the USA.
-There had been little significant work in this area since the 1920s.
-He and collaborators spent two decades surveyed, assessed and documented rock formations with current methods to produce much better descriptions.
-This allowed him to introduce the concept of the biomere as a biostratigraphic unit to solve problems in using fossils to provide the age of rock and basin deposits in North America.
+There has been little significant work in this area since the 1920s.
+He and his collaborators spent two decades surveying, assessing and documenting rock formations with current methods to produce much better descriptions.
+This allowed him to introduce the concept of the biomere as a biostratigraphic unit to solve problems in using fossils to determine the age of rock and basin deposits in North America.
 He defined it as deposits bounded by noticeable non-evolutionary changes in fossils from a single phylum.
 They record repeated episodes of evolutionary diversification followed by extinctions.
 The concept has been influential and has since been used widely in assessing shoreline geological deposits.
 Others have documented biomeres in other geographic and geological regions.

 From 1966 to 1980 he was professor of paleontology at the State University of New York at Stony Brook.
 He was on the board of the Faculty of Geosciences from 1974 to 1977.
 In 1980, Palmer left Stony Brook to become the centennial science program coordinator for the Geological Society of America in Boulder, Colorado.
 He was also the coordinator of educational programs from 1988 to 1991.
-He retired from the Geological Society of America in 1993 to become an adjunct professor at the University of Colorado at Boulder where he remained in active research.
+He retired from the Geological Society of America in 1993 to become an adjunct professor at the University of Colorado at Boulder where he remained active in research.